Skip to main content

 Studded tyres are allowed, but only on snow-covered and icy roads.
 There is a speed limit of 96 km/h on interurban roads and 112 km/h on motorways.

-Specific road signs showing the text: ”obbligo di pneumatici invernali o catene a bordo” may require the use of winter tires or that the vehicle has to be equipped with snow chains during the period shown on the road sign (from 15th November to 15th April).
+Specific road signs showing the text: ”obbligo di pneumatici invernali o catene a bordo” may require the use of winter tyres or that the vehicle has to be equipped with snow chains during the period shown on the road sign (from 15th November to 15th April).
 You can see what such a sign looks like on the website comune.pesaro.pu.it

-Legal texts: The Italian Ministry of Infrastructure and Transport clarified in its Circular No. 1049 of January 17, 2014 that “seasonal use” of winter tires means the period from November 15 to April 15, during which the obligation to fit winter tires (M+S) or snow chains on board may apply.
+Legal texts: The Italian Ministry of Infrastructure and Transport clarified in its Circular No. 1049 of January 17, 2014 that “seasonal use” of winter tyres means the period from November 15 to April 15, during which the obligation to fit winter tyres (M+S) or snow chains on board may apply.
 Further information on mit.gov.it.
 Seasonal use is provided for in Art.
 6 of the Road Traffic Act (= Act No. 120 of 2010)

 There are exceptions in the